visualizenews/corona/index.markdown

     On March 9, the Italian government decided to **lock-down the entire nation** in a desperate attempt to slow down the spreading of the disease.
   image: "/uploads/ 2020/03/09/red_zone_ext.png"
   hidden: false
+- template: chart
+  show_title: true
+  appearance: Full-bleed
+  title: How many people have been tested?
+  introduction: It would appear that Italy has enforced a policy of testing as many
+    people as possible, especially in the areas that were mostly affected by the virus.
+    Yet is that accurate?
+  placeholder_id: tested
+  object: tested
+  explanation: The white area represents 100.000 people, the purple square(s) represent
+    the people tested in Italy, the cyan square(s) represent the people tested in Korea.
+Cyan square(s) is visible only when the data is available.
+  hidden: false
 - template: text-blocks
   title: But China was already fighting the virus